 Makapuu is my personal favorite beach!
 The beautiful beach against the deep blue ocean and the black mountain will take your breath away as you make your way down from the parking lot to the beach.

-The waves have a similar shorebreak as its neighbor, Sandy’s Beach, which tend to get big and crash onto the shore.
+The waves have a similar shorebreak as its neighbor, Sandy Beach Park, which tend to get big and crash onto the shore.
 You will more than likely see mostly locals bodysurfing and bodyboarding the waves on the right hand side of the ocean.

 Warning: The currents can become strong at times on Makapuu beach.
 Please do not challenge the powerful and dangerous breaking waves if you are inexperienced.
 I would advise checking in with the lifeguard before going into the water to learn about current conditions and guidance on best ocean entry points, if advisable to go in at all.